jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

     * [Add an Application User](../README.md#add-an-application-user)

- * This quickstart requires the MySQL database.
-Instructions to install an configure MySQL can be found here: [Install and Configure the MySQL Database](../README.md#install-and-configure-the-mysql-database)
+ * This quickstart requires the PostgreSQL database.
+Instructions to install an configure PostgreSQL can be found here: [Install and Configure the PostgreSQL Database](../README.md#install-and-configure-the-postgresql-database)

 Start JBoss Enterprise Application Platform 6 or JBoss AS 7